-- c.
+c.
 For a project or portion of a project discharging to a tidal water body, the peak discharge requirements of this section are not required, provided that the rate of discharge does not cause adverse impacts.
-Examples of tidal water bodies are the Gulf of Mexico and the Gulf Intracoastal Waterway, including manmade portions of the Gulf Intracoastal Waterway. - d.
-For a project or portion of a project located within a closed drainage basin, the required retention volume shall be the post-development runoff volume less the predevelopment runoff volume computed using the Southwest Florida Water Management District's 24-hour/100-year rainfall map and the Natural Resources Conservation Service type II Florida Modified 24-hour rainfall distribution with an antecedent moisture condition II.
+Examples of tidal water bodies are the Gulf of Mexico and the Gulf Intracoastal Waterway, including manmade portions of the Gulf Intracoastal Waterway.

+d.
+For a project or portion of a project located within a closed drainage basin, the required retention volume shall be the post-development runoff volume less the pre-development runoff volume computed using the Southwest Florida Water Management District's 24-hour/100-year rainfall map and the Natural Resources Conservation Service type II Florida Modified 24-hour rainfall distribution with an antecedent moisture condition II.
 The total post development volume leaving the site shall be no more than the total pre-development volume leaving the site for the design 100-year storm.
 The rate of runoff leaving the site shall not cause adverse off-site impacts.
-Maintenance of pre-development off-site low flow may be required in hydrologically sensitive areas. - e.
-When not in conflict with the objectives of recharge, dewatering, or maintaining ground water levels, projects serviced by a permitted or approved regional surface water management system may discharge stormwater runoff at the rate and volume established by the agency operating the regional stormwater system.
-The permittee must provide written verification from the operating agency stating the acceptable rate and volume of stormwater runoff from the project. - f.
-In no case shall the proposed surface water management system be required to account for storm events less frequent than the 25 year event in an open basin or the 100-year event in a closed basin.
+Maintenance of pre-development off-site low flow may be required in hydrologically sensitive areas.

+e.
+Except in situations as described in 3.1.f below, the proposed stormwater management system shall not be required to account for storm events less frequent than the 25-year event for the rate of discharge in an open basin or the 100-year event for the volume of discharge in a closed basin.